 Are you planning for your next trip?
 Are you interested in travel photography?
 If your answer to the question is an emphatic “Yes,” then you are in the right place.

 I have been traveling to different places around the world for photographing Animals, Birds, and People.
-So, I have decided to share 21 travel photography tips which I found to be very useful.
+So, I have decided to share 21 travel photography tips that I found to be very useful.
 You can make use of these travel photography tips next time when you are traveling.

 21 Best Travel Photography Tips

-1. Use a DSLR Camera or a Mirrorless Camera
+1. Use a DSLR/ Mirrorless Camera

 2. Use Right Lens

 So, carry only one or two lenses with you.
-If you are planning to take two, then I would recommend one zoom lens and a prime lens.
+If you are planning to take two, then I would recommend one zoom and a prime lens.
 If you are not interested in carrying two lenses, then go for a zoom lens alone.

 18-105mm lens or a 24-105 mm lens are two good zoom lenses for travel photography.
 You can carry any zoom lens which covers these focal lengths.
-If you are taking a second lens, consider using a 35mm or 50mm or 80 mm prime lens.
+If you are taking a second lens, consider using a 35mm or 50mm, or 80 mm prime lens.

-3. Use a Good Camera bag
+3. Use a Good Camera Bag

 Now, you have a good camera and lens for travel photography.
 So, what else you should buy?
 Get a good camera bag, one that can hold your camera and lenses.

 It should be weatherproof and comfortable to carry.
 There should be sufficient padding inside the camera bag so that it can take minor hits and drops.
-You should ensure that your camera gear is safe inside the camera bag.
+You must ensure that your camera gear is safe inside the camera bag.